Skip to Content

 I love the colors in this dish.
 From the deep purple of the beets to the orange of the carrots, these root vegetables will delight both the eyes and the stomach.

-Add in the tender mushrooms and you have a dish made in comfort food autumn heaven.Look what goes into this roasted root vegetable medley
+Add in the tender mushrooms, and you have a dish made in comfort food autumn heaven.A close up of roasted root vegetables in a white serving dish topped with rosemary.

 Roasted Root Vegetable Medley